IRS Forms

 What Form 5227 covers, in plain English

 Form 5227 exists so the IRS can see the full picture of a split‑interest trust, what came in, what went out, and who received what type of income.
-You use it for charitable remainder trusts, pooled income funds, and other split‑interest trusts described in section 4947(a)(2).
+You use it for charitable remainder trusts, pooled income funds, and other split‑interest trusts described in section 4947(a)(2), and the filing requirement applies regardless of the trust's income (Form 5227 has no $600 gross-income threshold like Form 1041).
 The form captures income and deductions, computes distributable amounts for section 664 trusts, discloses charitable distributions, and presents a balance sheet with required schedules.

 Trusts that generally must file